 In August 2010, after a thorough review of market compensation standards, our compensation committee determined that in order to incent and align our chief executive officer's interest with those of our stockholders and in order to continue to preserve cash, we should focus a substantial portion of Mr. Martin's compensation on equity incentives that are aligned with our company's performance.
 We determined we should increase his equity ownership to a level that is commensurate with his peers through an additional stock option grant of 250,000 shares that will vest over five years.
 In addition, we adopted a longer-term incentive plan for Mr. Martin.
 Under this plan, effective on the date of this offering, Mr. Martin will be granted performance options to purchase up to 150,000 shares with an exercise price equal to the initial public offering price that he will earn based on our achievement of certain performance targets in 2011 and 2012.
-For Mr. Martin to earn the full number of performance option shares, we must achieve certain revenue, gross margin and operating income targets that our compensation committee established and our board of directors approved.
-Mr. Martin will not earn any of the performance option shares until after the financial results of our 2011 fiscal year are complete.
-He is eligible to earn up to 50% of the performance options based on our financial performance in 2012.
+For Mr. Martin to earn the full number of performance option shares, we must achieve certain revenue, gross margin and operating income targets that our compensation of our 2011 fiscal year are complete.
+He is eligible to earn up to 50% of the performance options based on our current operating plan for fiscal years 2011 and 2012, which is an internal, non-public financial performance in 2012.
 The performance targets are based on our current operating plan for fiscal years 2011 and 2012, which is an internal, non-public financial plan approved by our board of directors.
 The performance targets include certain non-GAAP financial metrics that we believe are important in managing our business.
 The performance targets we have established are aggressive, but not unattainable, and are based on management's evaluation of expected demand for our product and the profitability goals we believe are necessary to ensure that we have a long-term, sustainable business model.
-The performance targets require a minimum threshold o
+The performance targets require a minimum threshold of achievement for Mr. Martin to vest in any of the performance opti